SilentNightSound/GI-Model-Importer/README.md

 For a simple walkthrough of removing a portion of a character mesh using these tools, see [Mona Walkthrough](Guides/MonaWalkthrough.md).
 For a more advanced example of importing a custom model, see Cybertron's great video walkthrough: https://www.youtube.com/watch?v=7ijMOjhEvBw

+Model files for the importer are located at https://github.com/SilentNightSound/GI-Model-Importer-Assets

 ## Installation Instructions (3DMigoto)

 (Note: SpecialK and 3DMigoto both use the same .dll file and perform similar functions, so it they cannot be run together.
 Melon and 3DMigoto are able to run together.)